-- 6.4.1 Illegal installation or transmission of copyrighted materials. - 6.4.2 Any action that violates existing Board policy or public law. - 6.4.3 Sending, accessing, uploading, downloading, or distributing offensive, profane, threatening, pornographic, obscene, or sexually explicit materials. - 6.4.4 Inappropriately utilizing photos, video, and/or audio recordings of any person. - 6.4.5 Using the iPad in restricted areas such as restrooms, locker rooms, and dressing rooms. - 6.4.6 Changing iPad settings in an effort to circumvent the filtering system. - 6.4.7 Downloading apps outside of the filtered app store. - 6.4.8 Spamming-Sending inappropriate emails. - 6.4.9 Gaining access to other student's accounts, files, and/or data. - 6.4.10 Vandalism to your iPad or another student's iPad.
+- 6.4.1 Illegal installation or transmission of copyrighted materials. - 6.4.2 Any action that violates existing Board policy or public law. - 6.4.3 Sending, accessing, uploading, downloading, or distributing offensive, profane, threatening, pornographic, obscene, or sexually explicit materials. - 6.4.4 Inappropriately utilizing photos, video, and/or audio recordings of any person. - 6.4.5 Using the Chromebook in restricted areas such as restrooms, locker rooms, and dressing rooms. - 6.4.6 Changing Chromebook settings in an effort to circumvent the filtering system. - 6.4.7 Downloading personal programs. - 6.4.8 Spamming or sending inappropriate emails. - 6.4.9 Gaining access to other student's accounts, files, and/or data. - 6.4.10 Vandalism to your Chromebook or another student's Chromebook.

-6.5 iPad Care:
+6.5 Chromebook Care:

-- 6.5.1 Students will be held responsible for maintaining their individual iPads, and keeping them in good working order. - 6.5.2 iPad batteries must be adequately charged and ready for school each day. - 6.5.3 iPads that malfunction or are damaged must be reported to the office.
-The school district will be responsible for repairing iPads that malfunction and/or repairs covered under warranty. iPads that have been damaged from student misuse, neglect or are accidentally damaged will be repaired with the first \$100 of repair cost being borne by the student.
-Payment is expected at the time of the repair.

-- 6.5.4 Students will be responsible for the entire cost of repairs to iPads that are damaged intentionally, stolen, or lost. iPad replacement cost is \$299.00. - 6.5.5 iPads that are stolen must be reported immediately to the Office and the Argonia
+- 6.5.1 Students will be held responsible for maintaining their individual Chromebooks, and keeping them in good working order. - 6.5.2 Chromebooks must be adequately charged and ready for school each day. - 6.5.3 Chromebooks that malfunction or are damaged must be reported to the office.
+The school district will be responsible for repairing Chromebooks that malfunction and/or repairs covered under warranty.
+Chromebooks that have been damaged from student misuse, neglect or are accidentally damaged will be repaired with the fee of the repair cost being borne by the student.
+Payment is expected at the time of the repair. - 6.5.4 Students will be responsible for the entire cost of repairs to Chromebooks that are damaged intentionally, stolen, or lost.
+Chromebook replacement cost is \$200.00. - 6.5.5 Chromebooks that are stolen must be reported immediately to the Office and the Argonia Police Department and/or Sumner County Sheriff.

-Police Department.